MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/confidential-computing/confidential-enclave-nodes-aks-get-started.md

 This command deploys a new AKS cluster with a system node pool of non-confidential computing nodes.
 Confidential computing Intel SGX nodes are not recommended for system node pools.

-### Add a user node pool with confidential computing capabilities to the AKS cluster<a id="add-a-user-node-pool-with-confidential-computing-capabilities-to-the-aks-cluster"></a>
+### Add a user node pool with confidential computing capabilities to the AKS cluster

 Run the following command to add a user node pool of `Standard_DC4s_v3` size with two nodes to the AKS cluster.